hugoocoto/vicel/docs/vicel_reference.typ

 You can customize some values using a python configuration file.
 By default, vicel looks for this file in the following paths:

 - #smallcaps("./vicel.py")
 - #smallcaps("./config/vicel.py")
 - #smallcaps("~/vicel.py")
 - #smallcaps("~/.config/vicel.py")
 - #smallcaps("~/.config/vicel/vicel.py")

+Despite I'm fan of suckless style, you can modify configuration and it would be applied on next execution (without the need of recompilation).

 If you want to use a different file, you can specify it with the `-c` or `--config-file` fag, followed by the full path to the file.
 The configuration